 - Egoism, which holds that an action is right if it maximizes good for the self.
-Thus, Egoism may license actions which are good for individual, but detrimental to the general welfare.
-Individual Egoism holds that all people should do whatever benefits him.
-Personal Egoism holds that he should act in his own self-interest, but makes no claims about what anyone else ought to do.
+Thus, Egoism may license actions which are good for the individual, but detrimental to the general welfare.
+Individual Egoism holds that all people should do whatever benefits him or her self.
+Personal Egoism holds that each person should act in his own self-interest, but makes no claims about what anyone else ought to do.
 Universal Egoism holds that everyone should act in ways that are in their own interest.

 - Asceticism, which is, in some ways, the opposite of Egoism in that it describes a life characterized by abstinence from egoistic pleasures especially to achieve a spiritual goal.

 - Altruism, which prescribes that an individual take actions that have the best consequences for everyone except for himself, according to Auguste Comte's dictum, "Live for others".
 Thus, individuals have a moral obligation to help, serve or benefit others, if necessary at the sacrifice of self-interest.